10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, T, SHLD, GE)

 This is what traders are talking about.

-China is sending a senior official to the US to try and defuse the trade war.
-Chinese Vice Premier Liu He will fly to Washington with the hopes of meeting senior officials before the informal talks between Presidents Donald Trump and Xi Jinping on the sidelines of the G20 summit in Buenos Aires, Argentina.
+China is sending a senior official to the US to try to defuse the trade war.
+Chinese Vice Premier Liu He will fly to Washington with the hopes of meeting senior officials before the expected informal talks between President Donald Trump and Chinese President Xi Jinping on the sidelines of the G20 summit in Buenos Aires, Argentina.

-Morningstar’s $207 billion CIO breaks down why investors have 'significantly overpaid' for the biggest tech stocks — and what they should be doing with their money.
-In an exclusive interview with Business Insider, Morningstar Chief Investment Officer Daniel Needham explains why investors should be looking at defensive stocks right now.
+Morningstar's $207 billion CIO breaks down why investors have 'significantly overpaid' for the biggest tech stocks — and what they should be doing with their money.
+In an exclusive interview with Business Insider, Morningstar's chief investment officer, Daniel Needham, explains why he thinks investors should be looking at defensive stocks.

 General Electric hits a post-financial-crisis low.
 Shares touched $7.72 apiece — their lowest since March 2009 — after CEO Larry Culp told CNBC that he felt a sense of "urgency" to cut the company's leverage.